Nizwa & the Empty Quarter

 Nizwa & The Empty Quarter

 The Empty Quarter is vast ocean of sand that covers most of the Arabian Peninsula.
-Rub’ Al Khali in Arabic, it encompasses some 650,000 square kilometres, making it the largest desert on Earth.
+Rub’ Al Khali in Arabic, it encompasses some 650,000km², including parts of Saudi Arabia, Oman, the United Arab Emirates, and Yemen.

 One of the world’s most fabled wildernesses, it’s a storybook desert that captures all the romance of Arabia.
 Most of it consists of rolling waves of dunes, some hundreds of metres high and sculptured by the shifting desert winds.